wwarthen/RomWBW/Source/Doc/UserGuide.md

 Under RomWBW, a hard disk is similar to a floppy disk in that it is considered a disk unit.
-However, RomWBW has multiple features that allow it's legacy operating systems to take advantage of modern mass storage media.
+However, RomWBW has multiple features that allow its legacy operating systems to take advantage of modern mass storage media.

 To start with, the concept of a hard disk in RomWBW applies to any